jpalermo/secrets-sanitizer/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/pivotal-cloudops/sanitizer.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Legal:
+If you have not previously done so, please fill out and submit the https://cla.pivotal.io/sign/pivotal[Contributor License Agreement].

 ## License